Manaslu Circuit Trek - 12 Days

 Manaslu Circuit Trekking - 12 Days Trip Overview

-This 12- Day Manaslu Trekking Itinerary is designed for the trekkers who wish to complete this less commercialized trek than the classic Everest Base Camp or Annapurna Circuit.
+This trek is designed for trekkers who wish to complete a less commercialized trek compared to the classic Everest Base Camp or Annapurna Circuit.

 Key Attractions and Experiences on Manaslu Circuit Trekking Trail